-The late-gothic building was erected from brick on the square plan.
-It is two-storey, covered with a gable roof.
-Currently in the center of the symmetrical façade there is an pointed main entrance, on the sides there are high blendes and semicircular windows.
-On the first floor there are rectangular windows and two central ones in the shape of narrow gaps.
-The building façade is partially plastered.
-Inside, on the axis, the original entry hall has been preserved, the rooms were covered with beam ceilings.
+Currently, only the eastern façade of the building has the Gothic stylistic features from the outside.
+The western façade is partially covered with a modern building, the southern one has no architectural details, while the northern one is simple, plastered, also without any details.
+In the center of the façade there is an ogival main entrance, and on the sides there are tall blendes and semicircular windows.
+On the first floor there are modern, rectangular windows and two central windows, perhaps similar to the original ones, in the shape of narrow slits.
+The façade is plastered, but brick fragments of the Gothic wall are visible.
+Inside, on the axis, the original passage vestibule has been preserved and vault in the basement.

 Biała karta ewidencyjna zabytków architektury i budownictwa, Dom Kata, B.Dębowska, nr 3266, Koszalin 1981.

 Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.